Safe and Interpretable Estimation of Optimal Treatment Regimes: Comparison Methods and Implementation Details

 \textbf{In total, we generate results from 18 varieties of deep reinforcement learning methods.} \end{itemize}

-We compare to a number of additional baselines in addition to the optimal treatment regime estimation methods outlined above. \begin{itemize} \item \textbf{Expert:} This baseline is meant to emulate an educated doctor strictly following the informed policy with no deviation.
+In addition to the optimal treatment regime estimation methods outlined above, we compare to a handful of other baselines.
+We refer to these as \textbf{preset policies} and outline each of them below. \begin{itemize} \item \textbf{Expert:} This baseline is meant to emulate an educated doctor strictly following the informed policy with no deviation.
 Here we assign policies to each patient $i$ as done in the informed policy creation method 5(b).
 However, we remove all the noise we added to 5(b).In particular, $\epsilon_{\eta_*} = 0$ and there is a 0\% chance that the doctor deviates from the assigned policy at each timestep.